 Changing Your Maths IT Account Password

-To change your password, go to https://www.maths.ox.ac.uk/change_password or do the following:
+To change your password, go to https://account.maths.ox.ac.uk/password and follow the instructions.

 The password changer rejects passwords that it considers to be weak based on a modern strength algorithm.
-In general, this means longer sequences of words, known as a passphrase, are often better than a shorter cryptic password, as either method can add strength but the former is typically easier for humans to remember.
+Longer sequences of words, known as a passphrase, are often stronger and easier to remember than a shorter cryptic password.

 Remember: You are responsible for keeping your password safe.
 You must never share it with anybody else.